sigsum/sigsum-go/doc/sigsum-proof.md

 format](https://git.glasklar.is/sigsum/project/documentation/-/blob/main/log.md)
 used on the wire when interacting with a sigsum log, we defined the following ascii format for a sigsum proof.
-It includes a version number, currently 0, the keyhash identifying the log that was used, the recorded sigsum leaf (but with truncated checksum), a cosigned tree head and an inclusion proof, with an empty line (i.e., double newline character) separating distinct parts.
+It includes a version number, currently 1, the keyhash identifying the log that was used, the recorded sigsum leaf (but with truncated checksum), a cosigned tree head and an inclusion proof, with an empty line (i.e., double newline character) separating distinct parts.

 ```
-version=0
+version=1
 log=KEYHASH
 leaf=SHORT-CHECKSUM KEYHASH SIGNATURE

 tree_size=NUMBER
 root_hash=HASH
 signature=SIGNATURE
-cosignature=KEYHASH TIMESTAMP SIGNATURE
+cosignature=VERSION KEYHASH TIMESTAMP SIGNATURE
 cosignature=...

 leaf_index=NUMBER